GST on mobile phones hiked to 18% from 12%, some relief on delayed payment

 Stating that a there were a host of technical glitches in GST administration, the minister said she was engaging with Infosys to implement reforms and had asked the firm to come up with a sustainable solution.
 She added that Nandan Nilekani had made a presentation to this effect today and that she had asked Infosys to be present for the next three GST council meetings.

-Sitharaman also demanded better coordination between Tech Mahindra & Infosys without the Ministry's intervention.
+Sitharaman also called for better coordination between Tech Mahindra and Infosys without the Ministry's intervention.
 She said that tasks that were earlier to be completed by January 2021 will now be accomplished by Jun 2020.

 GST on MRO services with respect of aircraft has been brought down from 18 per cent to 5 per cent, with full input tax credit (ITC)